tomohisa/dcb-events.github.io/docs/glossary.md

 ## Decision Model

-Representation of the rules and logic used to process commands and decide which events should be generated in response
+Representation of the system's current state, used to enforce integrity constraints before moving the system to a new state.

 ## Domain-Driven Design

-Software design approach that focuses on modeling a system based on the core domain, using the language and concepts of domain experts
+Software design approach that focuses on modelling a system based on the core domain, using the language and concepts of domain experts

 ## Event

-Record of a change or action that has occurred in the past, capturing significant domain-relevant information
+Record of a fact that has occurred in the past, capturing significant domain-relevant information

 ## Event Sourcing

-Pattern where changes are stored as a sequence of [events](#event), rather than overwriting the current [state](#state)
+Pattern where changes are stored as a sequence of [events](#event) rather than overwriting the current [state](#state)

 !!! info